metapages/metaframe-molstar/README-developer.md

    - single command publishing to [npm](https://www.npmjs.com/)
    - single command publishing to [github pages](https://pages.github.com/)
    - `vite` for fast building
-   - `preact` for efficient, fast loading sites
+   - `react` for efficient, fast loading sites
    - `typescript` for type checking
    - `chakra-ui.com` for the UI framework
    - `just` for a single method to build/test/deploy/publish